 Due to changes in university policy, employees are now required to continually complete the Discrimination & Sexual Misconduct training administered by the Office of Equity (OE).
 Please review the information below to ensure that you are in compliance with this mandated requirement.

-Provost Nairn sent out system-wide communication regarding revisions made to the Sexual Misconduct Policy that went into effect on October 1, 2018.
+System-wide communication was sent out regarding revisions made to the Sexual Misconduct Policy that went into effect on October 1, 2018.
 The policy revisions included a new requirement for all employees to continually complete training on all OE-related policies.
 The training referenced in the policy administered by the OE, is titled, Discrimination & Sexual Misconduct.
-Read the full communication from Provost Nairn regarding the new training requirements.
+Click here to read the full communication regarding the new training requirements.

-On May 6, 2020, New Title IX regulations were announced by the U.S. Department of Education and Office for Civil Rights with a mandate to be in effect by August 14, 2020.
+On May 6, 2020, Title IX regulations (2020 Title IX regulations) were announced by the U.S. Department of Education and Office for Civil Rights with a mandate to be in effect by August 14, 2020.
 The university has revised our system-wide Sexual Misconduct, Intimate Partner Violence, and Stalking Policy (Sexual Misconduct Policy) pursuant to updated legal requirements from the U.S. Department of Education under Title IX.

 On August 18, 2020, all faculty, staff, and student employee compliance records were "reset."
 This means if you completed the Discrimination & Sexual Misconduct training before August 18, 2020, you are considered out of compliance with university policy and are required to retake the course.

 To simplify tracking employee training completion, as of August 18, 2020, all employees status related to training completion were reset to “out of compliance."

 There are three ways to complete the required training:

 1. You can attend a 2 hour, instructor-led training hosted by Human Resources and the Office of Equity.